Aaron98990/ways-of-the-game/advantage.md

 >
 > - Law 5.3 Powers and duties

 The "(unless as outline below)" enumerates the law above.
-DOGSO, serious foul play, biting or spitting at someone have the same sanction (send-off) and restart (direct free kick) but serious foul play, biting or spitting at someone, and violent condict have more "physical severity" than DOGSO and therefore on the referee's match report - the incident will be reported only as the more serious offense.
+DOGSO, serious foul play, biting or spitting at someone have the same sanction (send-off) and restart (direct free kick) but serious foul play, biting or spitting at someone, and violent conduct have more "physical severity" than DOGSO and therefore on the referee's match report - the incident will be reported only as the more serious offense.

 > A player, substitute or substituted player who commits any of the following offences is sent off:
 >